HewlettPackard/Rancher-on-SimpliVity/README.md

    # What is deployed

-   the playbook site.yml does the following:
+   The playbook site.yml does the following:

    - installs the required packages on the Ansible box (I may have installed a number of packages manually on my ansible box and you may hit issue in subsequent playbooks if this is the case)
    - verifies that the required files are found in the staging area (getkits.yml)